Mitrephora heyneana: Reproductive biology

 The pollen of M. heyneana is shed as permanent tetrads.
 Pollination is believed to be assisted by beetles in the Nitidulidae family.

 Habitat and distribution

-It has been observed growing in rocky forests, at elevations of 200 to 450 meters.
+It has been observed growing in rocky forests, at elevations of 200 to 450 m.

 Uses

 The bioactive molecule betulin extracted from its bark has been shown to inhibit the growth of cultured human tumor cells.